-In Genealogy of the Holy War, Ethlyn and Quan are a Battle Couple who never argue and support each other in helping Sigurd (who is Ethlyn's sister and Quan's longtime friend).
+In Genealogy of the Holy War, Ethlyn and Quan are a Battle Couple who never argue and support each other in helping Sigurd (who is Ethlyn's brother and Quan's longtime friend).
 Promotional art shows them and their kids as a loving family.

 Selfina and Glade in Thracia 776 are both knights.
 Selfina reassures Glade when he feels guilty over the deaths of his troops and Glade likewise when Selfina is still mourning the death of her friends Quan and Ethlyn.